-- 16.3.1 The Charitable Funds Committee, a Committee of the Trustee Board, will, in conjunction with external agents as appropriate, determine the investment policy of the Charitable Funds.
-Charitable Funds shall then be invested by the Chief Finance Officer in accordance with this policy and subject to statutory requirements. - 16.3.2 Where it becomes necessary for the Charity to obtain Grant of Probate, or to make application for grant of letters of administration, in order to obtain a legacy due to the Charity under the terms of a will, the Head of Business Services shall be the Charity's nominee for the purpose. - 16.3.3 For any fundraising activities which involve the use of fund-raising consultants, a formal agreement shall be drawn up for approval by the Trustee Board. - 16.3.4 Fundraising activity will be monitored and reviewed by the Charitable Funds Committee.
+16.3.1 The Charitable Funds Committee, a Committee of the Trustee Board, will, in conjunction with external agents as appropriate, determine the investment policy of the Charitable Funds.
+Charitable Funds shall then be invested by the Chief Finance & Commercial Officer in accordance with this policy and subject to statutory requirements.

+- 16.3.2 Where it becomes necessary for the Charity to obtain Grant of Probate, to make application for grant of letters of administration, or other acceptance authorisation in order to obtain a legacy or donation due to the Charity, the Head of Business Services shall be the Charity's nominee for the purpose. - 16.3.3 Application for funds from external grants, partnerships, foundations and trusts shall be authorised by the Head of Business Services on behalf of the Trustee Board. - 16.3.4 For any fundraising activities which involve the use of fund-raising consultants, a formal agreement shall be drawn up for approval by the Charitable Funds Committee. - 16.3.5 Fundraising activity will be monitored and reviewed by the Charitable Funds Committee.